It was an ordinary Friday morning when I saw my hubby with a thermometer in his hands. “Why? Is he (Rayden) running a temperature?”

 sore irritated throat

-swollen palms of the hands and soles of the feet with a purple-red color
+swollen palms of the hands and soles of the feet with a purple-red colour

 swollen lymph nodes